ClassicUO/classicuo-web/packages/web/docs/shard-owners/3_shard_rules.md

 ## Disabling web features

-You can turn off other web features by setting their flags under the `features` key
+You can turn off other web features by setting their flags under the `features` key.
+To see all available features check the [JSON Schema of the patching config](https://json-schema.app/view/%23/%23%2Fdefinitions%2FshardSchema/%23%2Fdefinitions%2FshardSchema%2Fproperties%2Frules?url=https%3A%2F%2Funpkg.com%2F%40classicuo%2Fcli%40latest%2Fdist%2Fschemas%2FconfigJsonSchema.json).

 ```json
   // nested under: shard -> rules